Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Methods

-We introduce an alternate representation of the graph to directly describe the states of individual edges with the vector $\bold S = (S_1, S_2, \dots, S_m)$, where $m$ is the number of edges.
-Each edge is in one of three possible states:
+We introduce baycn (BAYesian Causal Network), an alternate representation of the graph to directly describe the states of individual edges with the vector $\bold S = (S_1, S_2, \dots, S_m)$, where $m$ is the number of edges.
+Note that the single subscript here denotes the index of the edge.
+An edge between nodes $j$ and $k$ (without loss of generality, we will assume $j<k$) is in state $S_i$, which can take on three values: $S_i=0$ if $j \rightarrow k$, $S_i=1$ if $k \rightarrow j$, and $S_i=2$ if the edge is absent.
+The edge state probability is then $p_s \equiv \Pr(S_i=s)$ and $\sum^2_{s=0} p_s = 1$.
+If $p_0=p_1=0.5$, {we consider the edge bidirected with both directions being equally likely}.